Financial Planning Certificate

 - Multiple program entry points within the academic year

-- The ability to take a combination of fully online and on-campus classes
+- The ability to take classes fully online.

 - Flexibility that accommodates the needs of the full-time working adult